gcheungty/gcheung.github.io/_pages/research.md

 My book project, focuses on the strategies dictators employ to accumulate personal power.
 I develop a theoretical framework of leaders' strategy space that draws from qualitative cases across the Middle East and Southeast Asia.
 To support this framework, I model these strategies as states using a Markov chain model to assess how dictators' strategies evolve in response to the strength of elite constraints.

-### Working Papers
+### Working Papers (Available upon request)

-1. The costs of collective action: an experimental study of risk, punishment, and immunity [Revise and Resubmit]
+1. The costs of collective action: an experimental study of risk, punishment, and immunity [*Revise and Resubmit at Journal of Politics*]
 2. Youth Wings as a Source of Authoritarian Party Strength
 3. Why Complete Voting Tallies Are Sometimes Not Published